Add a Maven dependency

 View the transitive dependency

-In your project's POM, press Ctrl and hover the mouse over the dependency.
+In your project's POM, press Ctrl and hover over the dependency.

 Click the dependency to open the dependency's POM.